jinfengfeng/ML-Study/DL/XLM.md

 - they usually provide less info than rare words
 - their vector representation do not change significantly after training on several million examples

-Method: each word is sampled by probability
+Method: each word is sampled according to a multinomial distribution, whose weights are proportional to

 $P(w_i) = \sqrt{\frac{t}{f(w_i)}}$